yosy/svn2git/README.markdown

         $ svn2git http://svn.example.com/path/to/repo --revision <<starting_revision_number>>

+9. clone the svn repo to a git bare repository with specified directory myrepos.

+        $ svn2git -r myrepos --bare http://svn.example.com/path/to/repo

 The above will create a git repository in the current directory with the git version of the svn repository.
 Hence, you need to make a directory that you want your new git repo to exist in, change into it and then run one of the